hgcummings/midi-8r/BUILD.md

 Full electrical/noise test with everything plugged together on the pedalboard, including:
 * All the guitar signal connections
+  (there are a lot of these because the signal passes through both the Cerberus and the EQ2 twice)
 * All the MIDI connections
 * All the USB-capable pedals connected to my desktop PC (via a USB isolator)

-(Yes I know the cable management is a mess here; I'm waiting for some more cables and connectors to arrive so I can neaten it up).
+(I know the layout cable management is a mess here; I'm waiting for some more bits and pieces to arrive so I can neaten it up).

 I was pleased to find that nothing adds any extra noise into the guitar signal, apart from the PC